mrabia11/Predictive-analytics/README.md

 # Predictive-analytics
-I will analyze customer buying behavior, product popularity, and forecast demand for fashion products.
-The fashion retail sales dataset is taken from Kaggle.
+Analyzing customer buying behavior, product popularity, and forecasting demand for fashion products.
+The dataset is taken from kaggle.com.